 occuring naturally in soil and rock.
-Radon is a leading cause of lung cancer, second easy pathway for the radon to migrate only to cigarette smoking Installing a radon system during construction of a structure doesn't cost a lot, and enhances the value of the property.
+Radon is a leading cause of lung cancer, second easy pathway for the radon to migrate towards the vent piping, where it only to cigarette smoking Installing a radon system during construction of a structure doesn't cost a lot, and enhances the value of the property.
 How a radon system works.